What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 Hospitals and Health Systems – Shields Health and IHSSP Models

-Walgreens’ acquisition of Shield Health Solutions exemplifies pharmacy-hospital collaboration.
-Shields partners with hospitals to help them establish their own specialty pharmacies.
-By doing so, Shields enables hospitals to manage high-cost therapies (oncology, HIV, etc.) while sharing revenue.
-In one press report, Shields typically took “up to 30% of revenue from its hospital arrangements” ([40]).
-Walgreens’ purchase of Shields (first a 71% stake, then full ownership) in 2021–2022 for roughly $2.3 billion ([40]) ([41]) was designed to scale this model nationwide – especially as hospitals can refer patients to Walgreens-owned specialty pharmacies.
-While Walgreens later considered selling Shields for over $4 billion ([42]), the deal underscores that health systems and big pharmacy chains see mutual incentives in specialty: hospitals want to keep revenues and ensure patient access, while chains can lock in patient volume.
+Shields Health Solutions exemplifies pharmacy-hospital collaboration.
+Shields partners with hospitals to help them establish their own specialty pharmacies, enabling hospitals to manage high-cost therapies (oncology, HIV, etc.) while sharing revenue.
+Walgreens purchased Shields (first a 71% stake in 2021, then full ownership in 2022) for roughly $2.3 billion ([37]) ([38]).
+After Sycamore Partners’ 2025 acquisition of Walgreens, Shields was spun off as a standalone company — a move that underscores the enduring value of hospital-based specialty pharmacy services.
+The Shields model continues to demonstrate that health systems and pharmacy partners see mutual incentives in specialty: hospitals want to keep revenues and ensure patient access, while specialty operators can lock in patient volume through embedded clinical workflows.

 Other health systems independently have launched future-looking specialty pharmacies.
 For instance, Kaiser Permanente’s health plans integrate their own pharmacies so members get seamless drug delivery for specialty treatments.
 Academic centers often publicize that having an “in-house” specialty pharmacy improves care – as one URMC study showed slightly higher adherence ([12]).
 These IHSSPs allow clinics to manage a broader portfolio of drugs and to track patients more easily, supporting the notion that clustering specialty care under one roof can yield process improvements.